MadsAagaard/pacbioGermline/README.md

 - QC module (nanostat, mosdepth, cramino, whatsHap, multiQC)

 ## Additional user-defined output
-- Exomiser will be run, if the user provides a file with hpo terms (e.g. for rare disease trio analysis).
-Three exomiser runs based on smallvariants (jointGenotyped DeepVariant vcf), structural variants (jointGenotyped sawfish vcf)
+- Exomiser will be included based on smallvariants (jointGenotyped DeepVariant vcf), structural variants (jointGenotyped sawfish vcf), if the user provides a file with hpo terms (e.g. for rare disease trio analysis).
+- JointGenotyping is disabled by default, but can be activated with --jointCall (see parameter section)
+- Grouped output (e.g. collect data for all samples for each tool in a single outputfolder) is disabled by default (i.e. output data is collected per sample by default).
+Grouped output can be activated with --groupedOutput (see parameter section).
+- Tools and modules can be disabled using e.g. --skipQC, --skipVariants, --skipSV, --skipSTR (see parameter section)

 # Usage

 The tools used and output generated depends on how the pipeline is run.
 See below for instructions.

+## Options:
+  --help:
+  --input
+  --allReads
+  --noMerge
+  --samplesheet
+  --skipQC
+  --skipVariants
+  --skipSV
+  --skipSTR
+  --groupedOutput
+  --jointCall
+  --hpo

+## Usage examples: